 Within a partisan political system, black and Latino voters are taken for granted by the Democrats and ignored by the Republicans.
 According to the National Association of Latino Elected Officials, more than half of Latino voters in the 2014 election reported that they hadn’t even been contacted by a single candidate, party, or community organization to ask them for their vote.

-A nonpartisan top two system opens the doors for new coalitions and candidacies that bridge the partisan divide and bring together white, black, Latino and Asian in new ways.
+A nonpartisan top two system opens the doors for new coalitions and candidacies that bridge the partisan divide and bring together white, black, Latino and Asian voters in new ways.

 Open primaries minimize competition by allowing for same-party races and more centralized party control of candidate recruitment.